Requests should be made via phone (256-233-8143), (), or in person at Accessibility Services.

 Services and Accommodations

 Students are encouraged to sign up for a free individual membership for Bookshare (www.bookshare.org).
 Bookshare has accessible textbooks readily available for members.
-Disability Services will work with individuals and Bookshare to verify disabilities and to help students utilize the website and technology.
+Accessibility Services will work with individuals and Bookshare to verify disabilities and to help students utilize the website and technology.

 - Student Name